mackoj/swift-structured-queries/Sources/StructuredQueriesCore/Documentation.docc/Articles/CommonTableExpressions.md

 # Common table expressions

-Learn how to build statements that factor subqueries into temporary table, and create hierarchical or recursive queries of trees and graphs.
+Learn how to build statements that factor subqueries into temporary tables, and create hierarchical or recursive queries of trees and graphs.

 ## Overview